yanhaidong1/scATAC-seq_cross_species/README.md

 # scATAC-seq_cross_species

-This pipeline encompasses all the necessary scripts for performing cross-species analyses.
+This pipeline comprises essential scripts for conducting cross-species analyses.
+Generally, it consists of five distinct steps:

-Typically, this pipeline includes five steps:
+Steps 1-2: Thorough characterizations of ACRs, TFs, and motifs for each species.
-Steps 1-2: Comprehensive characterizations of ACRs, TFs, motifs per species.
+Step 3: Conducting cross-species analyses using the outcomes from the preceding two steps.
-Step
+Steps 4-5: Investigating the association of H3K27me3 with ACRs for each species.

 Additionally, it incorporates an R script designed to generate the plots featured in the manuscript.